-- a net loss of €7.5 million; - elimination of €5.3 million of net expenses without effects on cash, including €0.9 million of depreciation and amortization and a loss of €4.1 million due to variation of the fair value of financial instruments (October 2007 Convertible Debentures and 2007 and 2012 Warrants); - a decrease in trade accounts receivables of €2.5 million; - an increase in other receivables of €0.1 million: - an increase in inventories of €0.3 million; - a decrease in payables of €0.1 million; - a decrease in prepaid expenses of €0.1 million; and - a decrease in accrued expenses of €0.1 million.
+- a net loss of €7.5 million; - elimination of €.3 million of net expenses without effects on cash, including €0.9 million of depreciation and a mortization and a loss of €4.1 million due to variation of the fair value of financial instruments (October 2007 Convertible Debentures and 2007 and 2012 Warrants); - a decrease in trade accounts receivables of €2.5 million; - an increase in other receivables of €0.1 million; - an increase in inventories of €0.3 million; - a decrease in payables of €0.1 million; - a decrease in prepaid expenses of €0.1 million; and - a decrease in accrued expenses of €0.1 million.

-In 2014, net cash used in investing activities was \leq 1.0 million compared with net cash used of \leq 589 thousand in investing activities in 2013 and net cash generated of \leq 234 thousand in 2012.
+In 2014, net cash used in investing activities was 1.0 million compared with net cash used of $\oiint{3.9}$ thousand in investing activities in 2013 and net cash generated of 2.34 thousand in 2012.

-Net cash used in investing activities of €1.0 million in 2014 reflected investments of €0.9 million in capitalized assets produced by the Company, mostly for commercial demonstrations, training and RPP activity and investment of €0.1 million in property, equipment and software.
+Net cash used in investing activities of e1.0 million in 2014 reflected investments of e0.9 million in capitalized assets produced by the Company, mostly for commercial demonstrations, training and RPP activity and investment of e0.1 million in property, equipment and software.

-Net cash used in investing activities of €589 thousand in 2013 reflected investments of €0.5 million in capitalized assets produced by the Company, mostly for commercial demonstrations and training, an investment of €0.2 million in property and equipment, net proceeds from sales of leased-back assets of €0.1 million and net proceeds from sales of short-term treasury investments of €36 thousand.
+Net cash used in investing activities of G89 thousand in 2013 reflected investments of G.5 million in capitalized assets produced by the Company, mostly for commercial demonstrations and training, an investment of G.2 million in property and equipment, net proceeds from sales of leased-back assets of G.1 million and net proceeds from sales of short-term treasury investments of G6 thousand.

-Net cash generated in investing activities of €234 thousand in 2012 reflected investments of €0.3 million in capitalized assets produced by the Company, mostly lithotripsy and laser machines used for commercial demonstrations and training, an investment of €0.3 million in property and equipment, net proceeds from sales of leased-back assets of €0.3 million and net proceeds from sales of short-term treasury investments of €0.5 million.
+Net cash generated in investing activities of $\pounds 234$ thousand in 2012 reflected investments of $\pounds 0.3$ million in capitalized assets produced by the Company, mostly lithotripsy and laser machines used for commercial demonstrations and training, an investment of $\pounds 0.3$ million in property and equipment, net proceeds from sales of leased-back assets of $\pounds 0.3$ million and net proceeds from sales of short-term treasury investments of $\pounds 0.5$ million.

-In 2014, net cash generated in financing activities was €6.0 million compared with net cash generated in financing activities of €1.9 million in 2013, and net cash generated of €1.3 million in 2012.
+In 2014, net cash generated in financing activities was \pounds .0 million compared with net cash generated in financing activities of \pounds .9 million in 2013, and net cash generated of \pounds .3 million in 2012.

-Net cash generated in financing activities of €6.0 million in 2014 reflected principally the €6.1 million net proceeds from the June 2014 Placement and net proceeds of €0.2 million from the exercise of stock options and warrants, but also new long term borrowings of €0.2 million, repayment of short-term and long-term borrowings and lease financing for €0.4 million.
+Net cash generated in financing activities of 6.0 million in 2014 reflected principally the 6.1 million net proceeds from the June 2014 Placement and net proceeds of 0.2 million from the exercise of stock options and warrants, but also new long term borrowings of $\oplus .2$ million, repayment of short-term and long-term borrowings and lease financing for $\oplus .4$ million.

-Net cash generated in financing activities of €1.9 million in 2013 reflected principally the €8.6 million net proceeds from the May 2013 Placement, repayment of long term borrowings, including the \$8 million outstanding 2012 Non-convertible Debentures for €6.2 million, repayment of capital lease obligations totaling €0.6 million and an increase of €0.1 million in bank overdrafts.
+Net cash generated in financing activities of e.9 million in 2013 reflected principally the e.6 million net proceeds from the May 2013 Placement, repayment of long term borrowings, including the \$8 million outstanding 2012 Non-convertible Debentures for e.2 million, repayment of capital lease obligations totaling e.6 million and an increase of e.1 million in bank overdrafts.

-Net cash generated in financing activities of €1.3 million in 2012 reflected principally the €3.7 million net proceeds from the issuance of ordinary shares and warrants as part of the March 2012 Placement, repayment of long term borrowing for €2.2 million, repayment of capital lease obligations totaling €0.6 million and an increase of €0.4 million in bank overdrafts.
+Net cash generated in financing activities of e.3 million in 2012 reflected principally the e3.7 million net proceeds from the issuance of ordinary shares and warrants as part of the March 2012 Placement, repayment of long term borrowing for e2.2 million, repayment of capital lease obligations totaling e0.6 million and an increase of e0.4 million in bank overdrafts.